joshualande/joshualande.github.io/_drafts/2014-02-05-cube-rollup-pig-data-science.md

 ```

 Although this might seem artificial,
-it is very useful if the columns in a data set are
+it is very useful if the columns in the data set are
 hierarchical.
 For example, this
-would be useful if the data had the columns continent, country, and city,
+would be useful if the data had the columns
+continent, country, and city.

 # Not Aggregating Over Certain Columns

 The last situation is where you may
 not want to aggregation over a certain column.
-This may be useful if it that column cannot be aggregated over.
+This may be useful if one of the columns cannot logically
+be aggregated over.

-For our example above, supposed that we wanted to
+For our example data set above, supposed that we wanted to
-cube over gender and sport, but we wanted
+cube over gender and sport.
+But what if we wanted
 this quantity only for a particular country,
-and we did not want to aggregate over all countries.
+not aggregated over all countries as before.

 We can do this with `CUBE` followed by `FLATTEN`: